US vows again to ban menthol flavor in cigarettes, cigars - WTMJ

 Thursday’s announcement is the result of a lawsuit filed by anti-smoking and medical groups last summer to force the FDA to finally make a decision on menthol, alleging that regulators had “unreasonably delayed” responding to a 2013 petition seeking to ban the flavor.

 The deadline for the agency’s response was Thursday.
-The FDA said it aims to propose regulations banning the flavor in the coming year.
+The FDA said it aims to propose regulations banning the flavor in the coming year and declined to speculate on when the rule would be finalized.

 The action would also ban menthol and fruity flavors from low-cost, small cigars, which are increasingly popular with young people, especially Black teens.